Craigryy/Twizt/README.md

 Prerequisites

-Before you begin using Twist, make sure you have the following installed on your system:
+Before you begin using Twizt, make sure you have the following installed on your system:

 	•	Python 3.x
 	•	Flask